JonathanArrance/zs-preflight/README.md

 ## Getting Started

-In order to get the preflight check working, you will need to make sure python 2.7 or 3.x is installed on the system the preflight check will be run from.
+In order to get the preflight check working, you will need to make sure python 2.7 or 3.x is installed on the system the preflight check will run on.
 <br />

 PIP will also be requierd in order to install zs-precheck and the supporting packages.